Updating Fields in Word – How it Works

 If you turn ON the option Update fields before printing, all fields in the document will be updated when you print.
 See the illustration below.

 Note that this option is a global Word option that applies to the individual user's Word.
 It is not stored in the individual document.
-This means that you cannot rely on all users having this options set the same way unless it is managed by e.g. macros or Group Policy.
+This means that you cannot rely on all users having this option set the same way unless it is managed by e.g. macros or Group Policy.

-How to prevent fields from being updated
+How to prevent fields from being updated – locked fields

 There may be situations when you want to prevent the result of a field from being updated.
 You can obtain this by locking the field.
 Locked fields will not change even if you update fields: